msimms/LibIsolationForest/README.md

 ## Description

-This project contains Rust, C++, and python implementations of the Isolation Forest algorithm.
+This project contains Rust, C++, Julia, and python implementations of the Isolation Forest algorithm.
 Isolation Forest is an anomaly detection algorithm based around a collection of randomly generated decision trees.
 For a full description of the algorithm, consult the original paper by the algorithm's creators:

 https://cs.nju.edu.cn/zhouzh/zhouzh.files/publication/icdm08b.pdf